slyval/guidelines/Guidelines/REST API Guidelines.md

 #### Payload
 The response payload either contains resources or collections or errors.

 As a guideline for naming conventions, the attribute names should be in camelCase.

-JSON should be the preferred serialization format
+JSON should be the used as the serialization format of choice and XML should be provided as a fallback.

 ##### Successful Responses
 When a request has been successful, a payload is normally expected for most of the methods.
 The following should be used as a guideline: